nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-media-publishing.md

 ### Facets

-This addon defines the `PublishableMedia`&nbsp;facet.
+This addon defines the `PublishableMedia` facet.
 This facet is added to the `Video` document type and contains the `publishable_media` schema.

 ### Extension Points